Skip to content

 Open cookie settings

-What was it about?
+What is it about?

 The primary use of health data is the use of health information, such as patient records, to treat a person.
 The secondary use of health data means using health data for purposes other than the primary reason for which they were originally collected.
 The secondary use can be, for example, research, decision-making, development and innovation, and education.